 When purchasing your insurance, you must check if there are age limits on the cover.
 Some insurers don’t cover people over the age of 85.
 Familiarise yourself with the fine print – you might miss important details.

-Also, you need to check if your insurance covers pre-existing conditions or if it has any exclusions.
+Also, you need to check whether your insurance covers pre-existing conditions or if it has any exclusions.